United States Numbered Highway System: Numbering

 U.S. Routes in the contiguous United States follow a grid pattern, in which odd-numbered routes run generally north to south and even-numbered routes run generally east to west, though three-digit spur routes can be either-or.
+However, some exceptions exist within the two-digit routes.
+These primarily occur when a route does not definitively run in a single direction.
+For example, US 35 runs northeast-southwest; it is signed east-west in Ohio, but north-south everywhere else.
 Usually, one- and two-digit routes are major routes, and three-digit routes are numbered as shorter spur routes from a main route.
-Odd numbers generally increase from east to west; U.S. Route 1 (US 1) follows the Atlantic Coast and US 101 follows the Pacific Coast.
+Odd numbers generally increase from east to west; US 1 follows the Atlantic Coast and US 101 follows the Pacific Coast.
 (US 101 is one of the many exceptions to the standard numbering grid; its first "digit" is "10", and it is a main route on its own and not a spur of US 1.)
 Even numbers tend to increase from north to south; US 2 closely follows the Canadian border, and US 98 hugs the Gulf Coast.
 The longest routes connecting major cities are generally numbered to end in a 1 or a 0; however, extensions and truncations have made this distinction largely meaningless.
 These guidelines are very rough, and exceptions to all of the basic numbering rules exist.

+The numbering system also extended beyond the borders of the United States in an unofficial manner.
+Many Canadian highways were renumbered in the 1940s and 1950s to adopt the same number as the U.S. Route they connected to – mostly in the western provinces.
+Examples include British Columbia's highways 93, 95, 97, and 99; Manitoba's highways 59, 75, and 83; or Ontario King's Highway 71.
+The reverse happened with U.S. Route 57, originally a Texas state highway numbered to match Mexican Federal Highway 57.